mctools/mcpl/usage_c.md

                         "Applied custom filter to select"
                         " neutrons with ekin<0.1MeV" );

-  //Loop over particles from input, only triggering mcpl_add_particle
+  //Loop over particles from input, only adding the chosen particles to the
-  //calls for the chosen particles:
+  //output file:

   const mcpl_particle_t* particle;
   while ( ( particle = mcpl_read(fi) ) ) {
     if ( particle->pdgcode == 2112 && particle->ekin < 0.1 ) {
-      mcpl_add_particle(fo,particle);
+      mcpl_transfer_last_read_particle(fi,fo);
-      //Note that a guaranteed non-lossy alternative to
+      //Note that if we had needed to modify the particle properties, we could
-      //mcpl_add_particle(fo,particle) would be
-      //mcpl_transfer_last_read_particle(fi,fo) which can
-      //work directly on the serialised on-disk particle data.
+      //have called mcpl_add_particle(fo,particle) instead of
+      //mcpl_transfer_last_read_particle(fi,fo).
+However, for pure filtering,
+      //mcpl_transfer_last_read_particle is better since it avoids a lossy
+      //unpacking and repacking of direction vectors.
     }
   }

   //Close up files: